lorisleiva/laravel-deployer/docs/how-to-forge.md

 ```

 **:fire: Pro tips:**
-* When generating your `deploy.php` file, running:
+* When generating your `config/deploy.php` file, running:
     ```bash
     php artisan deploy:init your.domain.com -f
     ```
-  will generate an appropriate localhost configuration, use the `forge` user and provide better default values when asking you questions.
+  will use the `forge` user and provide better default values when asking you questions.
 * Combine with the `-a` (`--all`) option to skip any console interaction whilst using a maximum of features — npm, migrations, horizon, etc.

 ## Update web directory